IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 ![Copper SFP+](/images/sfp-ports-sized-port5.png)

-Ports originate from the device as Coppper SFP+ and RJ45.
+Ports originate from the device as Copper SFP+ and RJ45.
 Both and CAT6A and Copper SFP+ cables are supplied.

-- Eth5 10GbE (5) typically used for data transfer but can also be used for device management.
-This port runs only at 10GbE.
+- Eth5 10 GbE (5) is typically used for data transfer but can also be used for device management.
+This port runs only at 10 GbE.

-- Eth2 10GbE (2) typically used for device management but can also be used for data transfer.
-This port can run at either 1GbE or 10GbE speed.
+- Eth2 10 GbE (2) is typically used for device management but can also be used for data transfer.
+This port can run at either 1 GbE or 10 GbE speed.

-The data transfer connection should either be on the same subnet as the source data, or can be directly connected to the server if needed.
+The data transfer connection must either be on the same subnet as the source data, or be directly connected to the server.

 IP settings can be viewed/managed from the LCD screen after the device is powered on (see the IP address configuration section below).

-NOTE: It is NOT required to configure/use both ports if one can be reached via a web browser.
+>*Note** - It is NOT required to configure/use both ports if one can be reached through a web browser.

 ## Loading the Data